Trissaan/Speech-Emotion-Recognition-Using-CNN/README.md

 *    It can also be used in-car board system based on information of the mental state of the driver can be provided to the system to initiate his/her safety preventing accidents to happen

-Datasets used in this project
+Datasets used in this project with

-1.Crowd-sourced Emotional Mutimodal Actors Dataset (Crema-D)
+1.Crowd-sourced Emotional Mutimodal Actors Dataset (Crema-D)    https://www.kaggle.com/datasets/ejlok1/cremad

-2.Ryerson Audio-Visual Database of Emotional Speech and Song (Ravdess)
+2.Ryerson Audio-Visual Database of Emotional Speech and Song (Ravdess)     https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio

-3.Surrey Audio-Visual Expressed Emotion (Savee)
+3.Surrey Audio-Visual Expressed Emotion (Savee)     https://www.kaggle.com/datasets/ejlok1/surrey-audiovisual-expressed-emotion-savee

-4.Toronto emotional speech set (Tess)
+4.Toronto emotional speech set (Tess)    https://www.kaggle.com/datasets/ejlok1/toronto-emotional-speech-set-tess